As Heath Ledger Documentary Opens Up: A Look Back At The Actor's Esteemed Career

 Unfortunately for fans, Ledger had died from a drug overdose during the production for what would be his last film: Terry Gilliam’s The Imaginarium of Doctor Parnassus.
 Though Ledger was unable to complete the movie, he still managed to get some posthumous praise, with the late critic Roger Ebert noting that Ledger’s lack of presence in the rest of the movie made it lose a sense of groundedness and continuity.

-It has been a good seven years since Parnassus was released and we now have the documentary I Am: Heath Ledger to look forward to in terms of both insight into the actor’s aspirations, as well as closure for any moviegoer who had grown close to him.
-We will miss you Heath.
+It has been a good seven years since Parnassus was released, and we now have the documentary I Am: Heath Ledger to look forward to in terms of both insight into the actor’s aspirations as well as closure for any moviegoer who had grown close to him.
+We will miss you, Heath.

 [Featured Image by Carlo Allegri/Getty Images]